 One of the newest trends is buying a Christmas tree with roots attached.
-Several Christmas tree farms in Tennessee, as well as many big box stores, offer this option that allows you to plant it after Christmas and watch it grow for many years to come. (“The 9 Best Christmas Tree Farms in Tennessee!“)
+Several Christmas tree farms in Tennessee, as well as many big box stores, offer this option, allowing you to plant it after Christmas and watch it grow for many years to come. (“The 9 Best Christmas Tree Farms in Tennessee!“)

 2. Have It Picked Up

-In many city and suburban areas, Christmas trees are collected from curbside during the first 2 weeks in January by either your solid waste management company or county brush pickup.
-Your tree will be turned into mulch or recycled in other ways by your city or county.
+In many city and suburban areas, Christmas trees are collected from curbside.
+Usually, during the first 2 weeks in January, your tree can picked up by a solid waste management company or county brush pickup.
+It will be turned into mulch or recycled in other ways by your city or county.

-Be sure to remove all lights, wire, tinsel, ornaments, nails, stands, other non-organic decorative materials and anything else that is not part of the original tree.
-Flocked trees are usually accepted, but not artificial trees.
+Before setting your tree out for pick up, be sure to remove all lights, wire, tinsel, ornaments, nails, stands, other non-organic decorative materials and anything else that is not part of the original tree.
+Flocked trees are usually accepted, but artificial trees are not.
 Large trees (over 7 ft) may need to be cut in half to be acceptable for disposal.
 Check here or with your local resources to find out more.
 (Tennessee: Where and How to Recycle Your Christmas Tree After the Holidays January 2022)

-If your area doesn’t offer pickup, you may be able to bring it to a local recycling or mulching center (check our handy recycling guide for more info).
-Every year the trees are chipped and made into mulch which is usually made available and accessible to city or county residents.
+If your area doesn’t offer curbside pickup, consider bringing your tree to a local recycling or mulching center (check our handy recycling guide for more info).
+Many communities chip trees and turn them into mulch, which is often made available and free to city or county residents.

-You may also donate it to your local zoo or wildlife center (make sure to call ahead and ask if they can use it).
-Discarded Christmas trees are regarded as tasty treats by some animals, such as giraffes, zebras and even goats.
-Bears and large cats also enjoy playing with them.
-It’s a great way to reuse your tree and give it a second life.
+Another great option is to donate it to your local zoo or wildlife center.
+Be sure to call ahead and ask if they can use it.
+Some animals, like giraffes, zebras, and goats, consider Christmas trees a tasty treat.
+Additionally, bears and large cats enjoy playing with them.
+This is a wonderful way to reuse your tree and give it a second life.

 4. Create a Wildlife Shelter